jwarykowski/cukesparse/README.md

     test_task:
      feature_order: ['features/featureOne', 'features/featureTwo', 'features/featureThree']

-     # These cucumber defaults be set if not passed in from cli
+     # These cucumber defaults will be set if not passed in from cli
      cucumber_defaults:
       format: 'pretty'
       name: ['feature1', 'feature2']